grokify/gollm/README_COMMENTARY.md

 ## Implementation Priority

-The memory feature would integrate seamlessly with MetaLLM's existing architecture without requiring changes to the core Provider interface maintaining the clean separation of concerns while adding powerful conversation persistence capabilities.
+The memory feature would integrate seamlessly with OmniLLM's existing architecture without requiring changes to the core Provider interface maintaining the clean separation of concerns while adding powerful conversation persistence capabilities.

 > Excellent!
 Please go ahead and implement this!